La Jolla Village Square: History

-while I’ve never heard anyone say UTC reminds them of Europe, people do say that of La Jolla Village Square.
+while I’ve never heard anyone say UTC reminds them of Europe, people do say that of La Jolla Village Mall.
 It is elegant on the outside, with large gray concrete buttress columns standing out from the tan brick; and high-tech inside, with bright enamel-green rafters and narrow blue conduits in bold relief against the angled skylight panels.
 The sumptuous six-foot-high Christmas figures, the baby grand piano at the foot of the escalators, and the classical Muzak seem to beckon not to the masses…